 I’m an actress and a playwright.
 I make one-woman shows in which I play up to fifty characters in an evening.
 I interview people with a tape recorder and use their verbatim words to make these plays.

 Through her long career performing true life impersonations, as well as a tremendous theatre and television work, Deavere Smith knows how to see people, how to notice, and much more importantly, how to care.
-Her body of work has become a critical documentary of Americans and America.

 In Letters, Deavere Smith directs her striking gaze at us, imagining we want “to be awake.”
 She tackles pestering items of self-esteem, self-doubt, how to be strong, self-reliant and open to influence.
 She also defines presence perfectly.